hyperledger/hyperledger/README.md

     ask('users/*'); // => {"fsd3fsd": ["name", "social_security_number"], "jejf3jf": ["name", "social_security_number"]}
     ask('users/**/*'); // => {"fsd3fsd":{"name": "Peter","social_security_number": 234234234},"jejf3jf":{"name": "Stefan","social_security_number": 123455}}
     ask('users/fsd3fsd/name'); // => "Peter"

+## Transaction

+To make a transaction, all you have to do is change a value in your ledger.

+    ledger.stefan.money += 50
+    ledger.peter.money -= 50

+The next time somebody asks you for this information, you give them the updated information.
+If you have shown enough proof of trust in the past, people will assume that the updated information is correct.

 ## Implementation & Networking